HigherOrderCO/HVM/README.md

     - Light lambdas are what HVM has today.
 They're fast, but don't support the full λ-Calculus.

-    - Full lambdas will be slower, but support the full λ-Calculus.
+    - Full lambdas will be slower, but support the full λ-Calculus, via "internal brackets/croissants".

 2. To decrease the overhead, convert full-lambdas to light-lambdas using EAL inference